 If you were a kid in the 80’s, some of your favorite candies might have included Airheads, Runts, or Nerds.
 But one candy stood out from the rest- Pop Rocks, the “exploding” candy.
 Who could forget the sensation you felt when these little sugar morsels began crackling in your mouth?

-Pop Rocks were actually first invented in 1956 by food chemist William A. Mitchell.
+Even though Pop Rocks were wildly popular in the 1980s, the candy was actually first invented in 1956 by food chemist William A. Mitchell.
 He is also the inventor of the popular treats Jell-O and Cool Whip, as well as the orange drink Tang.

 To make Pop Rocks, the ingredients (which include sugar, lactose, and flavoring) are heated to 280 degrees Fahrenheit.
 Next, carbon dioxide is added.
 After it cools and the pressure is released, the mixture hardens and shatters into small fragments, which are filled with tiny carbon dioxide bubbles.

 There was some controversy surrounding the safety of Pop Rocks, and they were discontinued for a short time in 1983.

 Before Pop Rocks were taken off the market, an urban legend surfaced surrounding the popular treat.
 The rumor was that if you ate Pop Rocks and drank a soda at the same time, your stomach would burst.
 Legend also had it that child actor John Gilchrist, who played “Mikey” in the 1970’s Life cereal commercials, had died from this cause.

 Today, Pop Rocks are used in a variety of interesting ways.
 Adults use them to rim a cocktail glass.
 Chefs have put them in elegant dishes.
-I’ve even seem them utilized in school science projects.
+We’ve even seem them utilized in school science projects.
 The uniqueness of Pop Rocks was what made the candy so popular in the 1980’s.
 It wasn’t just a treat, it was an experience.